The Shocking Truth about Your Image

 Awareness of these problems is half the battle.
 A lot of employees simply don’t realize they’re committing these offenses.
 Another part of the solution is training.
 Bringing in a professional trainer to address the employees as a group provides the advantage of third-party objectivity, in a fun non-threatening manner.
 One thing is clear though, if you do nothing about these issues, your business will continue to suffer without anyone else telling you why.

 Was this helpful?
-You’ll find more articles on this topic Greeting Customers and Establishing Trust
+For additional information on this topic: Greeting Customers and Establishing Trust

 This article is based on Jeff’s best-selling book, Influence with Ease